Terms and Conditions of Grant Awards

 Financial Reports

 BrightFocus requires a certified financial report for each year of the Grant.
-BrightFocus will provide forms for submission of the progress reports though its website.
+BrightFocus will provide forms for submission of the financial reports though the grantees online application portal at Smart Simple (https://brightfocus.smartsimple.us).

 Scientific Progress Reports

 If the Grant is for a period exceeding of one year, the Principal Investigator must submit an Interim Scientific Progress Report detailing progress made towards the specific aims of the Grant.
-This report shall be signed by the Principal Investigator and must be submitted by May 15 of each year.
+This annual report shall be signed by the Principal Investigator and must be submitted by 45 days before the end of each Grant year.
+(For a start date of July 1, the Grant year is July 1 to June 30, and the Interim Scientific Progress Report must be submitted by May 15 each year.).

 Delinquent reports will result in delays of scheduled Grant payments or, at the sole discretion of BrightFocus, termination of the Grant.

-For all Grants, a Final Scientific Progress Report must be submitted within 60 days of the end of the Grant period.
+For all Grants, a Final Scientific Progress Report must be submitted within 60 days after the end of the Grant period (For a start date of July 1, the Final Scientific Progress Report must be submitted by September 1).
 This report should be made in lieu of the Interim Scientific Progress Report in the final year of the award.
 This report must be signed by the Principal Investigator.

 Project Specific Aims and Benchmark Accomplishments: (Information contained here is submitted by the PI during the proposal application process.
 It is later incorporated into the Terms and Conditions of the award following approval by the Board of Directors).

-Requests to amend, or otherwise change, the “Specific Aims and Benchmark Accomplishments” shall be made by Official Correspondence initiated by the Principal Investigator and submitted to the BrightFocus Research Grants Department for approval, which shall not be unreasonably withheld.
+Requests to amend, or otherwise change, the “Specific Aims and Benchmark Accomplishments” shall be made by Official Correspondence initiated by the Principal Investigator and submitted to the BrightFocus Scientific Affairs Department for approval, which shall not be unreasonably withheld.

 If a Principal Investigator is determined by BrightFocus to have achieved inadequate progress on the Supported Project that Principal Investigator shall be given a reasonable period of time to remedy the progress.
 The length of this period of time shall be determined in good faith based on the circumstances of the individual Supported Project and Principal Investigator and is not explicitly defined by this contract.
 If BrightFocus determines that the project cannot be satisfactorily completed during the duration of the award, BrightFocus, at its discretion, may terminate the award as provided in section Discontinuation of Grant Funding.